IDENTITY at Liverpool Cathedral

 This exhibit could have been powerful.

-Additionally, they could have used our knowledge of DNA to promote the sanctity of unborn life, as each tiny person has all the DNA needed for a complete, unique human person.
+Additionally, they could have used our knowledge of DNA to promote the sanctity of unborn life, as each preborn child has all the DNA needed for a complete, unique human person.
 That would have been a powerful and biblical message of unity and diversity.
 Instead, Liverpool Cathedral and Peter Walker chose to promote the revolutionary rainbow of values which fights to eradicate human value in the womb, including our tiniest special needs neighbors.

 This exhibit could have been truthful.